Major General (ret) Bernard (Burn) Loeffke

 The first US Army general sent to China as Chief of Military Mission after the opening of military relations in the 80s, Burn stressed eye to eye relations with his military counterparts and learned Mandarin.
 He is the only American officer to have ever jumped with Chinese paratroopers while on active duty.
 That he remains closely engaged with the current Chinese military establishment after 35 years confirms that his approach to effective relations has great worth.
 Burn did the same in Russia during the Cold War and in the SALT talks in Geneva.
 His later reactivation to active duty to scour the gulags of the former Soviet Union in search of POWs again confirmed that his style of engagement brings results.

-In retirement, Burn went back to school to become a licensed Physician’s Assistant and then served as a medical volunteer in third world countries.
+In retirement, Burn went back to school to become a physician associate and then served as a medical volunteer in third world countries.
 Burn has served in the combat zones of Africa and the jungles of Latin America, armed with bandages and whatever medical gear was available, and has risked his life and health with no interest in recognition.

 The Friendship Fund